Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 What Phone Radiation Actually Is — RF Fields, SAR, and the ARPANSA Limit

 Your phone communicates with cell towers by emitting radiofrequency (RF) electromagnetic fields — a form of non-ionising radiation.
 Non-ionising means the energy is not strong enough to break chemical bonds or damage DNA directly the way X-rays or gamma rays can.
-Phone RF sits in the 700 MHz to 3,500 MHz range for 4G/5G sub-6, and up to 26 GHz for mmWave 5G (not yet widely deployed in Australia as of 2026).
+Phone RF sits in the 700 MHz to 3,500 MHz range for 4G/5G sub-6, and up to 26 GHz for millimetre-wave 5G (not yet widely deployed in Australia as of 2026).

-Here is the critical framing for this entire article: ARPANSA’s position, as of their 2025 fact sheet, is that current scientific evidence does not establish health effects from RF exposures within SAR limits.
-Their RF standard at 2.4 GHz is 1,000 µW/cm² — a thermal safety limit designed to prevent tissue heating.
-It is not a precautionary limit.
+ARPANSA’s position, as of their 2025 fact sheet, is that current scientific evidence does not establish health effects from RF exposures within SAR limits.
+Their RF standard at 2.4 GHz is 1,000 µW/cm² — a thermal safety limit designed to prevent tissue heating, not a precautionary limit.
 It does not address the question of whether chronic low-level exposure below heating thresholds has biological effects.
 That question remains contested in the peer-reviewed literature.
+If you want to reduce your phone RF exposure as a personal precautionary measure, the rest of this article covers what actually achieves that and what is pure marketing theatre.

 The Australian EMF protection market is flooded with products that have no credible mechanism for reducing RF exposure.
 If you have spent money on any of the following, you have been sold a story without supporting physics.